 HONORS 4100 Independent Portfolio Writing (1 or 2)

-Prerequisite: Consent of the Dean of the Honors College.
+Prerequisite: Consent of the dean of the Honors College.
 Open only to Honors College students and not acceptable for graduate credit.
 Most Honors students will fulfill their Honors independent study requirements in another department or division of the university.
 Where this is not possible, and where academic credit seems an appropriate reward for the independent study in question, the project may be undertaken as HONORS 4900, normally as a 3-credit course.
 This will involve substantial reading, research, and/or field work, and will be supervised by a permanent member of the Honors College academic staff.
 Completed proposal forms for this course must be submitted to the Honors College no later than the deadline for university registration.

 HONORS 4910 Internship.
 (1-6)

-Prerequisites: Junior/Senior Standing and consent of the dean of the Honors College.
+Prerequisites: Junior/Senior standing and consent of the dean of the Honors College.
 This independent study course is designed for students who are participating in an approved, non-paid or paid internship.
 Often operating in conjunction with the student’s major, the class requires an on-going journal and formal paper varying in length according to credit hours and hours of the internship work.
 Evaluation is based on the student’s work, the completed form by supervisor of internship, and assigned papers and journal.

-Prerequisites: as for HONORS 4910.
+Prerequisites: Same as for HONORS 4910.
 This course is designed for 1 to 6 hours for an outside internship, approved by the Honors College.
 The student will not be on campus for the hours of this internship and most work for the internship will be submitted online to the Honors College internship supervisor.